 The Department of Public Safety will issue a campus-wide "Timely Warning" to the campus community when a Clery Act crime is reported to have occurred on the Bucknell Clery Geography and presents a serious or continuing threat to students and employees in the judgment of the Chief of the Department of Public Safety and the Clery Compliance Officer in consultation with the Dean of Students and General Counsel.
-A Timely Warning will be issued based upon a report to the Department of Public Safety or local law enforcement, and will be provided through the University e-mail system to students, faculty and staff as soon as pertinent information is available to enable members of the campus community to take protective action.
+A Timely Warning will be issued based upon a report to the Department of Public Safety or local law enforcement, and will be provided through the University email system to students, faculty and staff as soon as pertinent information is available to enable members of the campus community to take protective action.
+The Department of Public Safety will also push Timely Warning text alerts to all students, faculty and staff who have provided cell phone information to receive such warnings.
 Timely Warnings will include the following:

-- Information about the crime that triggered the warning. - Information that would promote safety. - Information that would aid in the prevention of similar crimes.
+- · Information about the crime that triggered the warning. - Information that would promote safety. - Information that would aid in the prevention of similar crimes.